-While the February rebound may seem like a victory for this approach — and for bargain hunters in general — don’t kid yourself.
+While a market rebound may seem like a victory for this approach — and for bargain hunters in general — don’t kid yourself.

 “What’s insidious about ‘buying on the dips’ is that it sounds like a value approach,” says Scott Clemons, chief investment strategist for Brown Brothers Harriman.